Nxtframe/vsig_flutter/README.md

 Hello Welcome to the project

-Coded this in less than 12 hours
+Coded this in less than 8 hours from scratch

 ## Getting Started